rehierl/node-tree-outliner/2-1-extensions/0-1-implicit-associations.md

 * `n2` is some other inactive node (a child of `n1`)
 * `n3` is an end-marker node (a child of `n2`, defined to close `s1`)

 In this case, the close modifier of `n3` must be ignored.
-That is, because `n3`, and potentially any other descendant subsequent to it, is via `n2:s1` implicitly associated with `s1`.
+That is because `n3`, and potentially any other descendant subsequent to it, is via `n2:s1` implicitly associated with `s1`.
 That is, allowing `n3` to close `s1` would result in conflicting statements with regards to the location (inside `s1` vs. outside of